Barlow Graph Auto-Encoder for Unsupervised Network Embedding: Experiments

 \subsubsection{Results}

-\Tabref{tab:classification} gives the comparison between different algorithms for transductive node classification.
-We can again observe consistently good results by our approach for all three datasets.
-For this task, the margin is rather small, especially for Cora and CiteSeer, compared to the best competitor i.e. GMI.
-Nonetheless, our point still stands well-conveyed that our approach performs on par with the well-known network embedding techniques for transductive node classification.
-A comparison of \tabref{tab:classification} with \tabref{tab:link-prediction} and \tabref{tab:clustering} again highlights that no algorithm performs consistently well for all the three tasks and datasets.
-For instance, GMI and GMNN, which appear as the best among our competitors in \tabref{tab:classification}, are outperformed by many other algorithms in node clustering.
-Similarly, the algorithms such as DBGAN, AGC and GIC, that performed well in \tabref{tab:clustering} are outperformed by others in \tabref{tab:classification}.
+The results of the experiments for downstream node clustering are given in \tabref{tab:clustering}.
+Here again, we perform consistently well for all the datasets except CiteSeer, where we achieve the second-best results by a small margin.
+It is worth noticing that apart from CiteSeer, we achieve both the best and the second results using different variants of \ours.
+A comparison of \tabref{tab:clustering} with \tabref{tab:link-prediction} and \tabref{tab:classification} again highlights that no competitor algorithm performs consistently well for all the tasks and datasets.
+For instance, ARGA performed well on some datasets in \tabref{tab:link-prediction}.
+However, its performance suffers in \tabref{tab:clustering}.
+Similarly, GMI, which performs well in \tabref{tab:classification}, is outperformed by many other algorithms in node clustering.
+On the other hand, the algorithms such as GIC, that perform well in \tabref{tab:clustering} are outperformed by others in \tabref{tab:classification}.
+This highlights the task-specific nature of the network embedding learned by different competitors and also shows the efficacy of \ourss across multiple tasks and datasets.